7 Best Sources Of Magnesium

 3. Fish

 In addition to being an excellent source of vitamin D and omega-3 fatty acids, fish species such as mackerel, salmon, halibut and tuna can help you increase your intake of magnesium.
-Let eating fish at least once a week is your goal. it's best to have it for dinner (so you'll, among other things, prevent the entry of a lot of calories in the evening).
+Let eating fish at least once a week is your goal.
+It is best to have it for dinner (so you will, among other things, prevent the entry of a lot of calories in the evening).

 4. Soy

-Soy is rich in nutrients like fibres, vitamins, minerals.
-Amino acids.
+Soy is rich in nutrients like fibers, vitamins, minerals, and amino acids.
 150 grams of soy meets your daily needs for magnesium.
-Other beans rich in this mineral are all kinds of black, red, white beans.
-Lens.
+Other beans rich in this mineral are all kinds of black, red, white beans, and lens.

 5. Avocado

-Packed with multivitamins, nutrients suitable for heart health.
-Natural chemical compounds that keep various diseases at bay, avocado is one of the most versatile foods which are good for overall health.
+Packed with multivitamins, nutrients suitable for heart health, and natural chemical compounds that keep various diseases at bay, avocado is one of the most versatile foods which are good for overall health.
 Just one slice of avocado satisfies about 15% of the daily requirement for magnesium.

 6. Bananas

 Bananas are known to be a rich source of potassium.
 A medium-sized banana contains about 32 mg of magnesium.
-In addition to bananas, other fruits rich in this mineral are strawberries, blueberries, grapefruit.
-Figs.
+In addition to bananas, other fruits rich in this mineral are strawberries, blueberries, grapefruit, and figs.

 Dark chocolate

-If you need another reason to enjoy dark chocolate, you’ll be pleased to know that it's a rich source of magnesium.
-30 grams of dark chocolate contains about 15% of daily needs for this mineral.
-We shouldn't forget that antioxidants, which are contained in this favourite dessert, lower high blood pressure, improve circulation.
-Improve overall heart health.
+If you need another reason to enjoy dark chocolate, you’ll be pleased to know that it is a rich source of magnesium.
+30 grams of dark chocolate contains about 15% of daily needs for this mineral, and we should not forget that antioxidants, which are contained in this favorite dessert, lower high blood pressure, improve circulation, and improve overall heart health.

-Needs for magnesium-dependent on a number of factors, such as health status, age, food composition, alcohol, stress, pregnancy.
-Lactation so the daily requirement for this mineral varies according to the following:
+Needs for magnesium-dependent on a number of factors, such as health status, age, food composition, alcohol, stress, pregnancy, and lactation so the daily requirement for this mineral varies according to the following:

 • children: 170 mg per day